jainl28patel/Starve-free-Reader-Writer-Problem/README.md

 <br>
 <hr>

-# Correctness of the Starve Free Solution
+# Proof of no starvation
 * For the solution to be correct it must satisfy the conditon of Mutial Exclusion, Progress and Bounded Waiting.
 The correctness of the solution is as follows: